google/zetasql/docs/query-syntax.md

 ### Differential privacy examples

-This section contains examples which illustrate how to work with differential privacy in ZetaSQL.
+This section contains examples that illustrate how to work with differential privacy in ZetaSQL.

 #### Tables for examples
 <a id="dp_example_tables"></a>

-The examples in this section reference these tables:
+The examples in this section reference the following tables:

 ```sql
 CREATE OR REPLACE TABLE professors AS (